ktbh4jc/esusu-domain-challenge/tickets.md

 - [x] MAAS-202: Build out "USER" object that gets stored in the DB  - NEED
   - Contains at least the following fields: `USER_ID`, `AUTH_KEY`, `IS_ADMIN` and `TOKENS_REMAINING`
-  - ~~-`USER_ID` will either be a random number or just an incremented value. ~~
-  - Upon reading a bit more into mongodb, I am going to just have the automatically generated `_id` field count as the user id.
   - I'm also going to make a couple of more dangerous endpoints for the sake of debugging.
 Namely `POST /users/reset`, which resets the database to a known user set, and `GET /users/debug` which returns all users regardless of if the requester is an admin.
   - ![Terminal](./screen-shots/202a.png)
   - ![reset mongo call](./screen-shots/202b.png)